Chhota Ghallughara: Death of Jaspat Rai

-It was in this atmosphere of persecution that the Chhōṭā Ghallūghārā took place in 1746.
 Early in that year, Sukha Singh joined hands with Sardar Jassa Singh Ahluwalia who was the supreme leader of the Dal Khalsa pushing towards the Eminabad territory of Gujranwala district.
 Jaspat Rai, the local faujdar was killed in an encounter with the roving band of Sikhs.
-Jaspat's brother, Lakhpat Rai, who was a dewan (revenue minister) at Lahore, vowed his revenge.
+When news reached Diwan Lakhpat Rai that a group (jatha) of Sikhs had arrived at Gurdwara Rori Sahib, Eminabad near Eminabad, he sent his brother, Jaspat Rai, with an army to drive them away.
+In the ensuing skirmish, Jaspat Rai was killed by a Sikh named Nibahu Singh.